JacquieAM/onnxruntime-lite/README.md

 ## License

-THis for is based on ONNX Runtime (https://github.com/microsoft/onnxruntime), which is licensed under the MIT License.
+This fork is based on ONNX Runtime (https://github.com/microsoft/onnxruntime), which is licensed under the MIT License.